-In May, 2013, the Park District of Oak Park was notified by the Office of Governor Quinn and the Illinois Department of Natural Resources that our community will receive a $400,000 matching grant for the development of an Environmental Learning Center and other improvements at Austin Gardens.
+The Park District of Oak Park received a $400,000 matching grant for the development of the Environmental Learning Center and other improvements at Austin Gardens from the Illinois Department of Natural Resources.
 These funds are part of the Open Space Land Acquisition and Development (OSLAD) Grant Program which provides matching dollars for outdoor recreation space projects throughout Illinois.
-These grant funds have since been suspended as of April 2015.

 The Park District was eligible for this grant program due to the successful passing of the “Renew Our Parks” referendum by Oak Park voters in April 2005.
-The local matching funds of $400,000 will be funded out of the Park District of Oak Park’s Capital Improvement Budget.
+The local matching funds of $400,000 were funded out of the Park District of Oak Park’s Capital Improvement Budget.
 The Austin Gardens site plan was completed in 2005 which is a requirement for an OSLAD grant application.
-Since 2005, the Park District has secured nearly $2.4 million in OSLAD grant funds for park improvements at Field, Longfellow, Taylor, Mills, and Lindberg Parks and now at Austin Gardens.
-A PARC (Parks and Recreation Construction) Grant for $1.6 million was awarded to the Park District in December 2011 for the entire renovation of Scoville Park which officially re-opened on Saturday, June 1, 2013.
+Since 2005, the Park District has secured nearly $5 million in OSLAD/PARC grant funds for park improvements.

-For further information about this park improvement project, please contact Chris Lindgren, Superintendent of Buildings & Grounds.
+For further information about this park improvement project, please contact Chris Lindgren, Superintendent of Parks & Planning.